 Why Le Bonheur's Single Ventricle Program?

-- For children with hypoplastic left heart, our surgical survival rates for Stage 1 Norwood repair are greater than 90 percent.
+- For children with hypoplastic left heart syndrome, our surgical survival rates for Stage 1 Norwood repair are greater than 90 percent.

-- We offer same-day echocardiogram (ECHO) and EKG testing in our specialized clinic, so your family gets the answers you need as soon as possible.
+- We offer same-day echocardiogram (ECHO) and electrocardiogram (EKG) testing in our specialized clinic, so your family gets the answers you need as soon as possible.
 Please keep in mind that visits typically last two to four hours, if testing is needed.

 - Our physicians work closely with other pediatric specialists, such as pulmonologists, neurodevelopmental specialists, intensivists and others to provide comprehensive care for each child.

 - Our team is part of a national collaborative for improving quality for children with hypoplastic left heart syndrome.
 Finding new and better ways to treat children is important to us.

 For more information about our program, contact us at 901-287-5092.
 To make an appointment, please call 1-866-870-5570.

 Single ventricle conditions can require a series of three palliative surgeries during the first few years of life.
 Surgeries include: